A positively curved manifold homeomorphic to T$_1$S$^4$: Candidates and their invariant metrics

 We will now recall the explicit description of our specific candidates from \cite{GWZ} in terms of group diagrams as above, and use it to describe all smooth invariant metrics on them.

 Regarding $\S^3$ as the unit quaternions, the group diagram for $P_k$ is given by:

 where $H$ is isomorphic to the quaternion group $Q=\{ \pm1 , \pm i, \pm j, \pm k\}$, embedded diagonally in $\S^3\times \S^3$.
 The signs of these slopes differ from the ones in \cite{GWZ}, but do not affect the equivariant diffeomorphism type since we can conjugate all groups by $(1,i)$.
-This change simplifies the presentation of the Weyl symmetry and smoothness conditions.
+This change simplifies the smoothness conditions.

 Since $H$ is finite in our case, $\fm= \fh^{\perp} = \fg$ with the notation above.
 For a basis of $\fg$ we let $X_i$ and $Y_i$ be the left invariant vector fields on $\S^3 \times \S^3$ corresponding to $i,j$ and $k$ in the Lie algebras of the first and second $\S^3$ factor of $G$.
 The adjoint action of $H$ is in our case by sign changes in the basis vectors $X_i,Y_i$.
 For example, $\Ad(i,i)$ fixes $X_1$ and $Y_1$ and multiplies $X_2, Y_2 , X_3, Y_3$ by $-1$, and similarly for $(j,j), (k,k)\in H$.
 This implies in particular that